-This article features the 11 best shampoo alternatives for natural hair plus DIY shampoo recipes if you’re trying out a no-poo regimen for a while or avoiding shampoo altogether.
+This article features the 11 best shampoo alternatives for natural hair in 2023 plus DIY shampoo recipes if you’re trying out a no-poo regimen for a while or avoiding shampoo altogether.

 No poo just means you wash with a suitable shampoo alternative that does the job just as well.